berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 - **Foundation for critical thinking and creativity.** That sounds like something out of a brochure you might find in an admissions office, but I think it's true and will be increasingly as AI is able to take more and more of the rote stuff off our plates.
 Including things that currently command a premium like certain corporate lawyering tasks, for example.

 - **First principles thinking.** Having some frameworks and mental models to draw upon for decision-making on complex issues, which cut across history, philosophy, and other disciplines, is gold.
 Example: voting in California.
 People who live in California know that we have this terrible direct democracy where, on election day, voters are not only picking their delegates and representatives, but also giving a thumbs-up or thumbs-down on a variety on a dozen propositions.
-Of course in most states this tremendous responsibilitiy is the jurisdiction of the representatives (what a concept), but even when the decision is given directly to the voter, it usually still gets outsourced; just to the org that produces the voter guide that seems the most reasonable.
+Of course, in most states this tremendous responsibility is the jurisdiction of the representatives (what a concept), but even when the decision is given directly to the voter, it usually still gets outsourced; just to the org that produces the voter guide that seems the most reasonable.
 It's hard to have your frameworks in place to make excellent decisions on a variety of topics.

 - ***emollit mores nec sinit esse feros*** (i.e., *a faithful study of the liberal arts humanizes character and permits it not to be cruel*).
 This should link to a future post about cancel culture and how we perceive good and evil, but essentially, the more learned people are, the more understanding.

-- **Specialization is for ants.** While certain specialties may command a wage premium, 1) they can go out of fashion as easily as they came in and 2) humans are too intereting and dynamic and talented to specialize at age 20.
+- **Specialization is for ants.** While certain specialties may command a wage premium, 1) they can go out of fashion as easily as they came in and 2) humans are too interesting and dynamic and talented to specialize at age 20.
 I love this one from Robert Heinlein:

 	> A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.